cammytaylor/RuneScapeCommunityScript/1.0.4/README.txt

-RuneScape Community Script was developed by Sub-Zero (or, Moparscape: SRBuckey5266 and RuneLocus: Justin H).
+RuneScape Community Script was developed by Sub-Zero  (or, Moparscape: SRBuckey5266 and RuneLocus: Justin H) and Ruby.

 http://www.rcscript.comlu.com for support, feedback, or concerns
 =========================================================================